berenguel/postgresql-zero-downtime-migration/postgresql-side-by-side-migration-mvu.md

 ALTER ROLE demo WITH REPLICATION;
 GRANT azure_pg_admin TO demo;
 ```
+> The user role designated for the migration must have the necessary permissions to manage replication and slots.
+The "demo" user was created at server creation.
+In case you want to create a dedicated replication user, find my guide [here](https://github.com/berenguel/bi-directional-replication-in-Flexible-Server/blob/main/configuring_replication_user.sql)

-### Step 1 - Check Prerequisites for Logical Replication (Source & Target Azure Database for PostgreSQL servers)
+### Step 1 - Check Prerequisites for Logical Replication (Source & Target servers)
-Enable the below server parameters - note that that this is the minimal recommendation
+Set these server parameters to at least the minimum recommended values shown below to enable and support the features required for logical replication.

 ```sql
 wal_level=logical
 max_worker_processes=16